Volkswagen to sell stake in charging unit Electrify America -sources

 Set up in the aftermath of Volkswagen’s emissions cheating scandal that broke in the United States, Electrify America plans to spend $2 billion in the 2017-2026 period to expand charging stations for electric vehicles (EV).

-The unit, whose main rivals include ChargePoint and Tesla’s Supercharger, has 635 charging stations with around 2,850 fast-loading spots up and running, while a further 125 stations are currently planned, according to its website.
+The unit, whose main rivals include ChargePoint and Tesla’s Supercharger, has 635 charging stations with around 2,850 fast-loading spots up and running, according to its website.

-This includes ultra-fast high-speed 320 kilowatt charging stations enabling owners to load their cars in under 20 minutes.

 At Volkswagen’s Power Day in March, Electrify America Chief Executive Giovanni Palazzo, who joined Volkswagen from Daimler a decade ago, said that the group was planning to expand further.